World's first child born after uterus transplantation

 ‘It gives us scientific evidence that the concept of uterus transplantation can be used to treat uterine factor infertility, which up to now has remained the last untreatable form of female infertility.
 It also shows that transplants with a live donor are possible, including if the donor is past menopause,’ says Brännström.

-Several research teams around the world have been awaiting the results of the Gothenburg study in order to launch similar observational studies.
+Several research teams have been awaiting the results of the Gothenburg study to launch similar observational studies.
 The pregnancy attempts are ongoing with the other six women in the project.

 The uterus transplantation research project at the University of Gothenburg is the world’s first systematic and scientifically based study aimed to find a treatment for women suffering from uterine factor infertility.